dart-lang/language/working/333 - shared memory multithreading/proposal.md

   final s = S();

   await Isolate.run(() {
-    // Even though we are running in a different isolate we have
+    // Even though the function is running in a different
-    // access to the original `s` and mutations performed in this
+    // isolate it has access to the original `s` and
-    // isolate will be visible to other isolates.
+    // mutations of `s.v` performed in this isolate will be
+    // visible to other isolates.
     //
     // (Subject to memory model constraints).
     s.v = 10;